 The Ford Fiesta ST is the fastest version in the range and builds on a reputation largely created by the excellent previous generation car.
 For 2018, the Fiesta ST debuts a 1.5-litre three-cylinder engine producing 200hp and 290Nm of torque, meaning 0-62mph in 6.5 seconds and a top speed of 144mph.

-It’s not all about the straight-line speed, however, the Fiesta ST also displays superb handling ability right up there with the best hot hatches on the market.
+It’s not all about the straight-line speed, however, as the Fiesta ST also displays superb handling ability right up there with the best hot hatches on the market.

 Sharp steering, high grip levels and excellent overall feedback means the hot Fiesta is staggeringly rapid over a twisty country road, while still retaining much of the usability that makes the regular car so popular.
 Head over to the Buying & Selling section to read our full review and watch our video verdict of the Fiesta ST.

 At the other end of the spectrum and widening the Fiesta’s appeal further is the Active – a higher-riding version that aims to snag sales from the burgeoning SUV sector.
-It gets a separate review on parkers:
+It gets a separate review on Parkers:

 The Parkers Verdict

 It's not perfect – the interior isn't class-leading in terms of design or quality – and althought it's comfortable, it's not as polished dynamically as we'd like.
-But it's a very good effort, and given the previous-generation model was Britain's bestselling car, it's understandable that Ford stuck to the formula by refining what it had.
+But it's a very good effort, and given the previous-generation model was Britain's bestselling car, it's understandable that Ford stuck to the formula of refining what it had.

 In conclusion, it's up there among the best small hatchbacks you can buy, but it's not decisively head and shoulders above them – as was the 2009 Fiesta when it was launched.